 Atom has found a significant audience thanks to Six Apart and Google and may take XML Web publishing into new areas, so I'm not knocking the effort.

-However, we've reached critical mass with RSS, which creates opportunities for new sites, Web services, and businesses.
+However, we've reached critical mass with RSS, which creates opportunities for new sites, software, and businesses.
 RSS has become so popular today that people are starting to make "imminent death" predictions about overloading the Internet.

 At this point, you probably recognize why I was suggested for the board.